microsoft/DeepGNN/docs/graph_engine/data_spec.rst

 Graph Data Format
 *****************

-DeepGNN supports two file formats: JSON and TSV.
+DeepGNN supports three file formats: Linear, JSON and TSV.
 Users can generate a graph in either format then our pipeline will convert it into binary for training and inference.
 DeepGNN also supports writing custom decoders, see [the decoders file](https://github.com/microsoft/DeepGNN/blob/main/src/python/deepgnn/graph_engine/snark/decoders.py).
 Just inheret the base class Decoder, overwrite the decode function and pass the new decoder as an argument to the converter or dispatcher.